yorkie-team/codepair/frontend/README.md

 5. Run the Frontend application:

     ```bash
-    # In the root directory of the repository and run frontend.
+    # In the root directory of the repository and run.
     pnpm frontend dev

     # Navigate to the 'frontend' directory and run application.